dmlc/dgl/examples/graphbolt/disk_based_feature/README.md

 |      False      |   171.114   |   94.782   |   91.875   |
 |       True       |   159.625   |   86.209   |   83.171   |

-### Compared to In-mem Performance
+## Compared to In-mem Performance

 This part trains a three-layer GraphSAGE model for 3 epochs on `ogbn-papers100M` dataset with 20GB CPU cache and 5GB GPU cache, using neighbor sampling.
-We demonstrate that with sufficient cache memory, the performance of DiskBasedFeature is not bottlenecked by the cache itself and comparable with in-memory feature stores.
+We compare it to the in-mem performance with 5GB GPU cache.
+Following result demonstrates that with sufficient cache memory, the performance of DiskBasedFeature is not bottlenecked by the cache itself and comparable with in-memory feature stores.
 Note that the first epoch of training initiates the cache, thus taking longer time.

 Instruction: